sebastian-mora/SJSU_SCE_AWS_Workshop/README.md

 AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

 IAM is the rule book of AWS.
 It controls users and services.
-Every user and services needs permissions which are defined by IAM.
+Every user and service needs permissions which are defined by IAM.

-1. Creating and Admin using account.
-(Using the root account as a admin is bad practice)
+1. Creating an Admin using the account.
+(Using the root account as an admin is bad practice)
-2. In Console naviagate to IAM.
+2. In Console navigate to IAM.
 3. Select "Users" then "Add User"
-4. Fill out details and enable console and programmatic acccess.
+4. Fill out details and enable console and programmatic access.
 5. Press "Next: Permissions"
-6. At the top select "Attach exiosting polices directly"
+6. At the top select "Attach existing policies directly"
 7. Under policies select AdministratorAccess
-8. Create the user and save the credntilas
+8. Create the user and save the credentials

-Congraudations we have used our root account to create a new adming user.
-Take extra notice of all the options we have when attaching policeis to our user.
-IAM allows us to use prediifd polcies or crerate polices with very fine detilas to give the exact amount of access to a user or service.
-Now go ahead and login to your new user account.
+Congratulations we have used our root account to create a new admin user.
+Take extra notice of all the options we have when attaching policies to our users.
+IAM allows us to use predefined policies or create policies with very fine details to give the exact amount of access to a user or service.
+Now go ahead and log in to your new user account.

 ## AWS EC2 (Compute)

 Now using our new admin account let us rent a server from AWS.
-In AWS this services is called EC2.
+In AWS this service is called EC2.
 Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the Amazon Web Services (AWS) Cloud.

-Before we can deploy a server in our cloud enviroent we first need to define a network to put the server on.
-There are many configuration we can do but we will do the most basic.
+Before we can deploy a server in our cloud environment we first need to define a network to put the server on.
+There are many configurations we can do but we will do the most basic.
 A simple public subnet.
 A network in AWS is called a VPC (Virtual Private Cloud)

 ### Creating a VPC
-1. In the console navaigate to VPC
+1. In the console navigate to VPC
 2. Click VPC Wizard.
-3. Select single public subnet
+3. Select a single public subnet
 4. Name your VPC and subnet
 5. Create

-AWS will now autoamtica go out and confgire our netowrk...and were done.
+AWS will now automatically go out and configure our network...and we're done.
 Now we can go to EC2 and deploy a server.

 ### Deploying a Server

 To deploy a server or EC2 we need a few things.
-First is the VPC to deploy on, an Image (Ubuntu, Amazon linux, Windows), the type of hardwear we want 8Gb ram 2cpu, and finally the networking (public IP, open ports, routing).
+First is the VPC to deploy on, an Operating system, the type of hardware we want, and finally the networking.

-1. Naviage to EC2
+1. Navigate to EC2
 2. Click launch instance
-3. Selelect Ubuntu
+3. Select Ubuntu
 4. Select t2.micro for Instance Type
-5. click "Next: Instance detials".
-Find the option asdisnge dpublic ip and set that to True.
+5. click "Next: Instance details".
+Find the option assign public IP and set that to True.
-6. click "Review and Launch"
+6. Click "Review and Launch"
-7. Create a new keypair and download
+7. Create a new key pair and download
 8. Launch instance

-Congrats we just launched our first server but how do we connect?
+Congrats, we just launched our first server but how do we connect?

-Navigate to the "Instaces" tab in EC2 and right click on the isntace.
-In the menu press connect and naviate tot SSH.
-Here we see a command to use to connect to the instace.
+Navigate to the "Instances" tab in EC2 and right-click on the instance.
+In the menu, press connects and navigate to SSH.
+Here we see a command to use to connect to the instance.
 Using Putty or Bash we can connect!

 ## AWS S3 "Bucket" (Storage)

 Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 This means customers of all sizes and industries can use it to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics

-S3 are often called buckets and can store data at scale and additonly can be used for static website hosting or content distrubutuin.
-In this case we will deploy a simple static website.
+S3 are often called buckets and can store data at scale and additionally can be used for static website hosting or content distribution.
+In this case, we will deploy a simple static website.

 ### Creating a Bucket

-1. In the console navaige to S3
+1. In the console navigate to S3
 2. Click "Create Bucket"
 3. Name your bucket. (bucket names must be unique)
 4. Unselect "Block all public access"